 Minsk Group negotiators postponed talks that were to be held in Geneva in June indefinitely after concluding that the two presidents had not prepared their publics sufficiently for compromises needed for a settlement.
 On July 11, while in the region, the mediators said, "We are increasingly concerned that bellicose rhetoric ... only exacerbates tensions and increases the risk of renewed conflict."
 They declared "calls for a military solution are irresponsible."
-(The calls have emanated from Baku.)
+(The calls emanated from Baku.)
 On August 1, Aliyev met Kocharian at a CIS summit in Russia, and they agreed to continue direct contacts.
+The Minsk Group co-chairs visited the region from November 3 to 8, bringing ideas concerning details of what had been agreed upon during negotiations in Paris and Key West.
+Kocharian met Aliyev in the presence of Putin at a CIS summit in Moscow on November 30, but the two Caucasian leaders did not meet directly.